Molly Holly: World Championship Wrestling (1999–2000)

-World Wrestling Federation/Entertainment
+World Wrestling Federation/Entertainment/WWE (2000–present)

 Lady Ophelia (2000)

 Upon signing a contract with the World Wrestling Federation, she was sent to their training ground in Memphis Championship Wrestling to work off ring-rust.
 She became the manager of William Regal and was known as Lady Ophelia.
 While there, she squared off against The Kat, Bobcat, and Victoria.
 In 2000, she reappeared in the World Wrestling Federation under the Lady Ophelia gimmick, wrestling dark matches and valeting for William Regal.

 The Holly Cousins (2000–2001)

 Greenwald, however, had her first major run in the company as Molly Holly, where she joined her on-screen cousins Bob Holly and Crash Holly.
 At the time, The Holly Cousins were involved in a feud with T & A (Test, Albert, and manager Trish Stratus).
 Greenwald says that Stratus was one of her favorite people with whom to work.
-Molly's arrival on the November 6, 2000, edition of Raw started a short feud with Stratus, ...
-Molly Holly beat Stratus on the November 16, 2000, episode of Smackdown before Survivor Series. to her first televised victory over Stratus in a Six-Person intergender tag team match at the Survivor Series.
-November 23, 2000, of Smackdown! episode, Holly using Molly-Go-Round finisher first time and defeat Stratus as her first singles match on WWF.
+Molly's arrival on the November 6, 2000, edition of Raw started a short feud with Stratus, where Molly would beat Stratus on the November 16 episode of SmackDown! for her first televised victory over Stratus.
+Her first PPV appearance was in a Six-Person intergender tag team match at Survivor Series on November 19.
+On the November 23 episode of SmackDown!, Holly used the Molly-Go-Round finisher for the first time and defeated Stratus again.
 In 2001, Molly formed an on-screen relationship with Spike Dudley, in the midst of their storyline rivalry between her cousins and Spike's brothers (The Dudley Boyz).
 In interviews in subsequent years, Greenwald recalled the "relationship" with Spike Dudley as the "best time of her career."
 A subsequent fallout between her and Crash even led to an intergender singles match, with Molly pinning Crash.